 That we don't eat!
 So many people think female dancers live off iceberg lettuce and Diet Coke.
 And yes, there are a few of those types out there.
 But not me - eating is one of the highlights of my day!
 Besides, I wouldn't have the energy to get through rehearsals without a good meal.

 I also fear that recent depictions of dancers in popular culture make us look immature and mentally unstable.
 Sure, we begin our careers very young and are often under a lot of pressure, but for the most part dancers are highly intelligent and supportive of each other.
 We're a family here at TSFB.

 Do you feel an affinity for any particular choreographer?

 I definitely feel an affinity for Balanchine.
 His movement style feels very natural to me, and I love his musicality.
 His choreography always makes me feel like I have to stretch myself to the limit, and I appreciate a good challenge.

-What's the biggest reward in your career?
+What is the biggest reward in your career?

 What do you do as the company's shoe coordinator?

 In addition to dancing with the company, I also manage the dancers' shoes.
 It's my job to keep files on everyone's shoe size and specifications, place orders, and make sure everything is delivered on time.
-I also have to do a lot of problem solving; last minute casting/costume changes and back ordered shoes are common sources of stress!
+I also have to do a lot of problem solving; last minute casting/costume changes and back-ordered shoes are common sources of stress!